Simple Ways to Celebrate National Random Acts of Kindness

 Hip2Save may earn a small commission via affiliate links in this post.
 Read our full disclosure policy here.

-Looking for ways to give back?
-Here are some inspiring random acts of kindness ideas!
+Looking for ways to give back on National Random Acts of Kindness Day?
+Here are some inspiring ideas!

 Throw kindness around like confetti! 🎊